 - I Value My Friends’ Privacy!
 Except for the odd historical or public figure, Bryan and I are be the only people referred to by name in the Project.
 Other people were referred to by the old convention of first initial followed by an em dash, like so: A–.

 In November 2016, in response to the U.S. presidential election, I declared that I would be conducting a boycott of Things Orange as a protest against and resistance to the Trump presidency.
 The rules are:

-- Virgin Recipes and Recipe Reboots calling for orange Jell-O will henceforth be made with other flavors.
+- Virgin Recipes and Recipe Reboots calling for orange Jell-O were made with other flavors.

-- In the case of Memory Lane posts and Recipe Reposts in which orange Jell-O has already been used and is therefore unavoidable, “penalties” will be paid to Planned Parenthood and to the International Rescue Committee to help alleviate any damage to those causes that might be done by this presidential administration.
+- In the case of Memory Lane posts and Recipe Reposts in which orange Jell-O had already been used and was therefore unavoidable, “penalties” were be paid to Planned Parenthood and to the International Rescue Committee to help alleviate any damage to those causes that might be done by this presidential administration.